SymfonyCasts/api-platform3/sfcasts/decorated-state-provider.md

 the `ItemProvider`, which knows to query for a *single* item.
 Since our test uses `Patch`, we're going to focus on using *that* provider first.

-If we run the test now, it will fails.
+If we run the test now, it fails.
 The error is:

-> Cannot autowire service `DragonStateProvider`: argument `itemProvider` references
+> Cannot autowire service `DragonTreasureStateProvider`: argument `itemProvider`
-> `ProviderInterface`, but no such service exists.
+> references `ProviderInterface`, but no such service exists.

 Often in Symfony, if we type-hint an interface, Symfony will pass us what we need.
 But in the case of `ProviderInterface`, there are *multiple* services that implement